lofar-astron/factor/doc/source/facetselfcal.rst

 --------------------------------------------------

 Input
-	Fast phase and slow amplitude solution parmdbs and full-resolution datasets (with all facet sources)
+	Fast phase and slow amplitude solution parmdbs and full-resolution datasets (with all facet sources).

 Output
-    Merged parmdb with both fast phase and slow amplitude solutions and datasets (with all facet sources) ready to image
+    Merged parmdb with both fast phase and slow amplitude solutions and datasets (with all facet sources) ready to image.

 Pipeline Steps
     merge_selfcal_parmdbs